Conducting Open Day 2014

 Established in 1983 under the direction of Colin Metters, the Academy’s postgraduate conducting programme is now internationally recognised as one of the foremost programmes in conductor training.

-The course provides a comprehensive and integrated programme over three years, examining what lies behind the art and craft of conducting and the role and responsibilities of the conductor, and seeks a better understanding of the complex relationship that exists between conductor and performers.
+The course provides a comprehensive and integrated programme over two years, examining what lies behind the art and craft of conducting and the role and responsibilities of the conductor, and seeks a better understanding of the complex relationship that exists between conductor and performers.
 The course is designed to provide a strong technical foundation, studying laws of cause and effect as they relate to conducting, and to develop the ability to be both self-aware and self-critical in all aspects of the conductor’s craft.

 Students have the opportunity to work with varied instrumental ensembles on a regular basis as well as in orchestral workshops.
 Orchestral conducting provision has been significantly enhanced over recent years.
 Selected students can also conduct concert performances in the Academy’s official orchestral programme as and when appropriate.